 Wabash College offers qualified young men a superior education, fostering, in particular, independent intellectual inquiry, critical thought, and clear written and oral expression.
 The College educates its students broadly in the traditional curriculum of the liberal arts, while also requiring them to pursue concentrated study in one or more disciplines.

 The curriculum at Wabash allows maximum flexibility while providing the broad base of understanding that is the core of the liberal arts concept.
-Wabash offers 24 majors and minors, with minors exclusively in Asian Studies, Black Studies, Business, Computer Science, Electronic Music, Film & Digital Media, Gender Studies, Global Health, Multicultural American Studies, and Neuroscience, dual degree programs in engineering, and pre-professional programs in law and medicine.
+Wabash offers 39 majors and minors, with minors exclusively in Asian Studies, Black Studies, Business, Computer Science, Electronic Music, Film & Digital Media, Gender Studies, Global Health, Multicultural American Studies, and Neuroscience, dual degree programs in Engineering and Accounting, and pre-professional programs in law and medicine.

 To graduate, Wabash students must complete 34 courses, including the Freshman Tutorial and Enduring Questions; demonstrate proficiency in English composition and in a foreign language; and pass the senior oral and written comprehensive examinations.